 The G-Spot Massage can also stimulate pleasurable orgasms.
 It’s furthermore thought that all other Chakras in the body are renewed with fresh energy after the session.

 The G-Spot or Sacred Spot for men is supposedly connected to the prostate.
-A G-Spot Massage for men is also called “Prostate Milking” because a prostate gland orgasm will excrete remnants of fluids.
+A G-Spot Massage for men is in fact a Prostate Massage and it’s also called “Prostate Milking,” because a prostate gland orgasm will excrete remnants of fluids when massaged.

 One way to do a male G-Spot massage is accessing it (the prostate) via the anal canal.
 Another way is externally massaging the perineum or doing so-called Kegel exercises.